-Consolidated Foreign currency \$'000 Share-based payments \$'000 Total \$'000 Balance at 1 July 2015 - - - Foreign currency translation Share-based payments (11) 101 (11) 101 Balance at 30 June 2016 (11) 101 90 Foreign currency translation Share-based payments 11 - 691 11 691 Balance at 30 June 2017 792 792
+Consolidated Foreign currency \$'000 Share-based payments \$'000 Total \$'000

+Balance at 1 July 2016 (11) 101 90

+Foreign currency translation Share-based payments 11 - 691 11 691

+Balance at 30 June 2017 792 792

+Share-based payments 794 794

+Balance at 30 June 2018 1,586 1,586

-Note 18.
+Note 16.
 Share-based payments

 Long-term incentive ('LTI') plans were established by the Group and approved by the Board, whereby the Group may, at the discretion of the Committee, grant performance rights over ordinary shares in the Company to employees and directors of the Group.
-The rights are issued for nil consideration and were granted in accordance with performance guidelines established by the Nomination and Remuneration Committee.
+The rights are issued for nil consideration and are granted in accordance with performance guidelines established by the Nomination and Remuneration Committee.
+LTI performance targets are based on share price hurdles, which are set at the beginning of the performance period and are aligned to business level strategic priorities.
+Each participant might need to meet a service condition for LTI (performance rights) to vest.